-- Upcoming business stimulus package
+- The upcoming business stimulus package

 Most experts and analysts have had a mixed reaction to the measures being taken by RBI.
-While some think the steps are as per expectations, others believe there is still a scope to do better things, especially for business sectors like tourism, hospitality, F&B, etc. that are suffering a great deal.
-Apex trade association like ASSOCHAM has suggested that the government should reduce the GST by 50% for at least three months.
+While some think the steps are as per expectations, others believe there is still a scope to do better things, especially for business sectors like tourism, hospitality, F&B, etc., that are suffering a great deal.
+Apex trade association like ASSOCHAM has suggested that the government reduce the GST by 50% for at least three months.
 The ASSOCHAM has also said that India might be required to infuse $200 billion for the next 12-18 months.
 An immediate cash infusion of $50 billion – 100 billion would be needed in the next three months to curb the job losses and loss of income thus caused.